Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 If, despite these sippy cup cons, you’re still set on using a sippy cup, it’s best to remove the spill-proof valve since it forces a baby to sip the liquid instead of suck it out as with a bottle (of course, then the one positive of the sippy cup — the no-spill aspect — is removed, making little reason to use one at all).
 Also, choose one with a soft spout instead of a hard spout because it’s more similar to a large straw.

-Check out my Feeding Highlights on my Instagram page.
-I have tons more info about cups there!
 And be sure to subscribe to my newsletter for even more parenting infomation, tips, and strategies.

 Recommended open cups